siddharth-nain/PolyProof_3/README.md

 Run npm i to install dependencies
-Put your private key in the .env.examples file and rename to .env when finished Run npx hardhat run scripts/deploy.js --network sepholia to deploy ERC20 contract Paste the newly deployed contract address in the tokenAddress variable for the other scripts Make sure to fill in your public key run `npm install`. next check the `hardhat.config.js` file and make necessary changes and also check `contracts/MyNFTS.sol` file . run : `npx hardhat run scripts/deploy.js --network sepholia` to deploy the smart contract on the ETH testnet. run : `node scripts/batchmint.js` . to mint 5 NFTS at one go ! run : `npx hardhat run scripts/batchtransfer.js --network sepholia` to send nfts and at end we get our balance also !.
+Put your private key in the .env.examples file and rename to .env when finished Run npx hardhat run scripts/deploy.js --network sepolia to deploy ERC20 contract Paste the newly deployed contract address in the tokenAddress variable for the other scripts Make sure to fill in your public key run `npm install`. next check the `hardhat.config.js` file and make necessary changes and also check `contracts/MyNFTS.sol` file . run : `npx hardhat run scripts/deploy.js --network sepolia` to deploy the smart contract on the ETH testnet. run : `node scripts/batchmint.js` . to mint 5 NFTS at one go ! run : `npx hardhat run scripts/batchtransfer.js --network sepolia` to send nfts and at end we get our balance also !.

 # MyNFT Smart Contract Explanation :